jumphone/scRef/README.md

 Visualize low-quality scRNA-seq data in the tSNE plot of high-quality scRNA-seq data.

+This function is not only designed for tSNE plot.

-You can use this function to align tSNE plot, PCA plot, and UMAP plot.
+Users can use this function to align cells to any given dimension reduction plot (e.g. tSNE plot, PCA plot, and UMAP plot, etc.)

-Note: cell types of the low-quality data should be covered by the high-quality data.
+Cell types of the low-quality data should be covered by the high-quality data.

 ### Workflow: